Online retailer tackles perceived abuse by online customers

 I doubt it will make any difference at all.
 Why should it?
 How will ASOS prove anything and would it risk the possible backfire if it got a customer’s details wrong?!

-Other retailers may watch with interest, but the more innovative companies may look at comparing costs of returns against any backlash from getting things wrong and looking at ways to stop people being able to wear something once and return it in t
+Other retailers may watch with interest, but the more innovative companies may look at comparing costs of returns against any backlash from getting things wrong and looking at ways to stop people being able to wear something once and returning it.

 Help and advice on effective complaining